 “We all have those times we feel alone and there’s no one there for us but once we realize that God is always there and that He’s always listening to us and wants us to cry out to Him, and vent to Him when things are good and when things are bad, it really could really change our lives”

-Chaya Sara Bodek, who graduated from SKA last June
+Chaya Sara Bodek, SKA

 “It was the first time I did a meditation program and it was the most powerful for me.
 We started thinking about the power and meaning of every single word that was put into the davening and why it was put there.
 The prayers seem very similar at first, but once you understand what you’re saying, you really care, and it just increased my passion for it.
 It was about meditating on the idea of Hashem, trying to go into depths of my mind to try to picture Hashem, His light and feel His presence all around me.
 The quiet meditative davening made me feel a spiritual connection to Hashem I never really felt before, and I think it will stay with me throughout my life.
 A year or two ago I couldn’t even get through my Shmonei Esrei without walking out.
 Before it was just words, and now it’s a lot greater.
 I can connect to Hashem whenever I need to. “

-Noah Fleeter, junior at Fuchs Mizrachi
+Noah Fleeter, Fuchs Mizrachi

 “The Minchah Project is a really spiritual, really amazing minyan.
 As opposed to being in a regular minyan where most of the kids are talking and fooling around, it’s a separate minyan where everybody wants to daven to Hashem and everybody has a lot of emunah, and we really build a close relationship with Hashem.
 I really enjoyed the weekly cards that (tefillah coordinator) Ms. Barris gave out to us.
 Every week she would give us a card explaining each of the brachot in Shmonei Esrei and it really made our tefillah a lot more meaningful because we actually understood what we were talking about and the explanations of the brachot. ”